it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/election_infrastructure.rst

   Created by: mike garcia
   To: remake of generalized election architecture section of the Handbook

 *This section draws from the Handbook for Election Infrastructure Security.
 It is an informative section to help understand and conceptualize how the various election technology components work and interact.
-While this Essential Guide to Election Security is our recommended go-to for best practices, you can still download_ the Handbook.*
+While this Essential Guide to Election Security is our recommended go-to for best practices, you can still |Handbook|.*

 A Primer on Election Infrastructure Security
 --------------------------------------------